supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex4_Connect_Threat_Intel.md

 In this task, you will connect a Threat intelligence provider with the Threat intelligence - TAXII connector.

-1. Login to WIN1 virtual machine with the password as provided in the Environment tab.
+1. Log in to the WIN1 virtual machine with the password as provided in the Environment tab.

 1. In the Edge browser, navigate to the Azure portal at (https://portal.azure.com).